SlimTim10/CarND-P3-Behavioral-Cloning/README.md

 ### Usage

-To train the model, run `python model.py --batch_size [integer] --epochs [integer]`.
+To train the model, run `python model.py --batch_size [integer] --epochs [integer]` with `driving_data` in the same directory.
 The model is saved as model.json and the weights are saved as model.h5.

 To use the model, launch the simulator and enter autonomous mode, then run `python drive.py model.json`.